 We start early crate training and litter box training and use a method called bio sensory training that starts when a puppy is only 3 days old.
 I don’t have an application for you to fill out because I want to take the time to get to know each family and make sure a puppy will be a good fit with your current lifestyle.
 I invite you to come over and hang out with us and your puppy before they leave here because it gives us time to talk in a relaxed environment without you feeling interrogated.
 A lot of breeders schedule their timed selection day at 8 weeks when puppies leave which doesn’t leave a lot of time to get to know you and make much of a long term connection.

-Before getting a dog you need to take into account your life style and circumstances.
+Before getting a dog you need to take into account your lifestyle and circumstances.
 For most of us this means a dog that can satisfy our need for companionship, is easily trained and doesn’t require a lot of upkeep but for the first two years a puppy takes a lot more of your time – this isn’t a video game that you can pull off the shelf when YOU feel like playing.
 A puppy means coming straight home from work instead of happy hour or dinner dates, going to just one movie instead of hopping over for a second, waking up early on weekends and the list goes on.
-If I don’t think it is a good fit then I have the right to decline any requests to purchase one of my puppies.
-A dog is a commitment that will hopefully last over ten years.
-Every puppy is cute.
+A dog is a really big commitment and if I don’t think it is a good fit then I have the right to decline any requests to purchase one of my puppies.
 I want to be sure I find a good fit that will benefit you both.
 Many breeders just want to be sure you can afford the dog and end the relationship when you take the puppy home.
 I consider each puppy my grandchild and that means each new family becomes my family.
 I stay in touch with our new families as the puppies grow and am available for questions, support, dog sitting, etc. I add in my contract that the “buyer agrees to never relinquish the dog to a shelter or to transfer ownership of the dog to anyone else without Pups by Taylor permission.
 Pups by Taylor agrees to accept a return of the dog at any time and for any reason, for the life of the dog”.
 We are in this together.

 If you have more questions about me or anything stated above please give me a call/text/or use the contact form to email me!